 The preparation of consolidated financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the amounts reported in the consolidated financial statements and accompanying notes.
 Management will adjust such estimates when facts and circumstances dictate.
-Such estimates include, but are not limited to, useful lives for depreciation of property (building and improvements, tenant improvements and site improvements), the fair value of real estate and in-place lease intangibles acquired, the fair value of stock-based compensation and discount rates used to classify leases.
+Such estimates include, but are not limited to, useful lives for depreciation of property and corporate assets, the fair value of acquired real estate and in-place lease intangibles acquired and the valuation of stock-based compensation.
 Actual results could differ from those estimates.